 Porphyrias producing acute neuropsychiatric features

-- Only 10-15% of people who carry the gene develop symptoms.
+- Only a minority of people who carry the gene develop symptoms.
 This means that there may be no family history.

 - Between attacks the patient is usually healthy.